 Shenzhen is a major port city in south-eastern China, located north of Hong Kong.
 The city is among China's top 5 largest and wealthiest.
-Its urban area is approx 1992 km2 (769 ml2) and has population around 12 million (metro over 18 million).
+Its urban area is approx 1992 km2 (769 mi2) and has a population of around 12 million (metro over 18 million).

-The is among the world's largest container ports.
-It homes around 40 marine cargo shipping companies operating on 131 international container shipping routes.
+The seaport is among the world's largest containership ports, serving around 40 boxship companies operating on 131 international shipping trade routes.
 Monthly, the port handles around 560 ocean vessels.
 Another 21 feeder shipping routes are operated from Shenzhen to Pearl River Delta ports.

-- Shenzhen port consist of the following areas and ports: Da Chan Bay, Shekou, Chiwan, Mawan, Yantian, Dongjiaotou, Fuyong, Xiadong, Shayuchong, Neihe.
-Their combined berths are 140, of whic 51 for under 10,000 DWT vessels, 43 for 10,000+ DWT vessels, 18 for container ships, 18 for passenger ferries and 23 are non-production berths.
+Port Shenzhen consists of the following areas and harbours - Da Chan Bay, Shekou, Chiwan, Mawan, Yantian, Dongjiaotou, Fuyong, Xiadong, Shayuchong, Neihe.
+Their combined berths are 140, of which 51 for under 10,000 DWT vessels, 43 for 10,000+ DWT vessels, 18 for container ships, 18 for passenger ferries and 23 are non-production berths.

-There is a plan the Shenzhen Bay waterfront to be redeveloped into urban area housing businesses, shops and residential buildings - similar to the "Hong Kong Macau Ferry Terminal" project.
+There is a plan Shenzhen Bay waterfront to be redeveloped into urban area housing businesses, shops, and residential buildings - similar to the "Hong Kong Macau Ferry Terminal" project.

 Shekou port "Shenzhen Prince Bay Cruise Homeport"